USS Mars (AFS-1)

-USS Mars (AFS‑1), the third United States Navy ship to bear the name, was laid down by the National Steel and Shipbuilding Company in San Diego, California, on 5 May 1962; launched on 15 June 1963, sponsored by Mrs. Clyde Doyle, widow of Representative Clyde Doyle of California; and commissioned at Long Beach Naval Shipyard on 21 December 1963.
+USS Mars (AFS‑1), the third United States Navy ship to bear the name, was laid down by the National Steel and Shipbuilding Company in San Diego, California, on 5 May 1962.
+She was launched on 15 June 1963.
+She was sponsored by Mrs. Clyde Doyle, widow of Representative Clyde Doyle of California and commissioned at Long Beach Naval Shipyard on 21 December 1963.

-Mars was the first of a new class that was intended to replace three types of supply ships: the AF (Store Ship), AKS (Stores Issue Ship), and AVS (Aviation Supply Ship).
-Two innovations were the ability to support CH-46/HH-46/UH‑46 helicopters and an automatic highline shuttle transfer system to make a rapid transfer of supplies possible.
-To speed replenishment processing, Mars became the first ship in the Pacific Fleet to be equipped with a UNIVAC 1104 computer system.
+Mars was the first of a new class that was intended to replace three types of supply ships: the AF (Refrigerated Stores Ship), AKS (Stores Issue Ship), and AVS (Aviation Supply Ship).
+Two particular innovations were the ability to support CH-46/HH-46/UH‑46 helicopters helicopter transfer operations and an automatic highline shuttle transfer system to make a rapid transfer of supplies possible.
+She was the first to make night vertical replenishments.
+To speed inventory management and replenishment processing, Mars became the first ship in the Pacific Fleet to be equipped with a UNIVAC 1104 computer system.

 Service history

-1963-1969
+1963-1970

 Assigned to Service Squadron 1 (ServRon 1), Mars left San Diego on 16 March 1964 for Acapulco, Mexico, for shakedown, returning to San Diego on Easter Sunday.
 On 1 September she departed for the western Pacific, arriving at Yokosuka, Japan, on the 23rd.
 With Yokosuka as home port, the combat storeship operated from the Philippines to the South China Sea through the rest of the year.

 Mars continued through the next three years to provide logistic support to the far-ranging 7th Fleet at sea, especially off Vietnam, while revisiting the South Pacific ports of Hong Kong; Sasebo, Japan; and Subic Bay, Philippines.
 Typical of the combat storeship's supply activities was a night vertical replenishment of while the heavy cruiser was fighting off Vietnam, her 8 in guns on the engaged side fired in support of troops ashore.
 Mars had taken an especially active part in similar operations in South Vietnam.
 She set several replenishment records in 1967 and 1968, and into 1969 continued to play an important role in the fleet operations in the Southeast Asia area.
 In January 1968, Mars sailed to the waters off North Korea as part of the support fleet for Operation Formation Star when the USS Pueblo was seized by North Korea.